w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 This applies directly as written, and as described in [Intent from Understanding Success Criterion 2.4.7](http://www.w3.org/WAI/WCAG22/Understanding/focus-visible#intent) (also provided below).

+##### input-modalities

+In WCAG 2.2, the Guidelines are provided for framing and understanding the success criteria under them but are not required for conformance to WCAG.
+Guideline 2.5 applies directly as written.

 ### understandable

 In WCAG 2.2, the Principles are provided for framing and understanding the success criteria under them but are not required for conformance to WCAG.
 Principle 3 applies directly as written.